KCEliza/liri-node-app/README.md

     That Way," as follows the text in random.txt.
     Edit the text in random.txt to test out the feature for movie-this and concert-this.

+    MAKE A FUNCTION FOR DO WHAT IT SAYS WITH A SWITCH IN IT